AlanWenhao/demos/README.md

 # notice
--the folder `source` is including the plugin css and js
+- the folder `source` is including the plugin css and js